-To illustrate this functionality, a simple example follows below, using the Wolf Sheep Predation model which is included in the NetLogo example library.
+To illustrate the functionality of pyNetLogo, a simple example follows below, using the Wolf Sheep Predation model which is included in the NetLogo example library.
 The IPython Notebook attached to this paper demonstrates the key functions of the PyNetLogo connector in more detail using this model.

-A link is first instantiated to NetLogo, using the load_model function, followed by basic commands to set up the model and run it for 100 ticks.
-The report function is then used to return Numpy arrays to the Python workspace, containing the NetLogo coordinates of the "sheep" agents, and the energy attribute of the “sheep” and “wolf” agents.
+First, a link to NetLogo is instantiated.
+This involves starting a Java VM, followed by starting NetLogo.
+All interactions with NetLogo are handled by an instance of the NetLogoLink class.
+Next, we can load a model using the load_model method, followed by basic commands to set up the model and run it for 100 ticks.
+The report method is then used to return Numpy arrays to Python, containing the NetLogo coordinates of the "sheep" agents, and the energy attribute of the “sheep” and “wolf” agents.
 These arrays can then for instance be used with conventional Python functions to plot the coordinates of the agents, or the distribution of energy across agents.

 netlogo = pyNetLogo.NetLogoLink(gui=True)